 A think tank concerned specifically with issues relating to democratic renewal and popular participation in politics, the Network’s most prolific project was on party funding reform.

 In 2004, Charter 88 and the New Politics Network set up a joint working relationship to make the most of their resources.
 This lead to, among other things, the establishment of the Elect the Lords campaign.
 The two organisations decided to formalise their working relationship in 2006 and, following an all member ballot of both organisations, decided to merge as Unlock Democracy in November 2007.

 Unlock Democracy also incorporates two other organisations: Active Citizens Transform and POWER 2010.
 Active Citizens Transform was established in 2004 by former executive director of Friends of the Earth Charles Secrett and campaigner Ron Bailey.
-It’s main project was Local Works, the eventually successful campaign for the Sustainable Communities Act 2007.
 Active Citizens Transform merged into Charter 88 in 2006.

 POWER 2010 was established by the Joseph Rowntree Reform Trust Ltd and the Joseph Rowntree Charitable Trust to campaign for democratic reform for the 2010 UK general election.
 It merged into Unlock Democracy in June 2010.